These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - (Prospect job role) like you face (challenge) every day.
 Here’s how we can help

 Questions like, “How’s it going?” or statements like, “Hope you had a good weekend” waste valuable space and time.
 Don’t pretend you know prospects or care about how they are today.
+They know you don’t.

-5) Lack of familiarity
+5. Lack of Familiarity

 Add a name, or don’t send.